Willapa & Other Rivers Above the Actual "Bay"

 North River : This river is a decent sized river that enters on the north side of the bay.
 At just over the 10 mile marker on Highway 105 going west from Raymond you will cross a low concrete bridge that is over Smith Creek.
 Traveling the highway close beyond this bridge, you will enter a long sweeping left hand corner and cross a new concrete high bridge going over North River.
 The access for this area is actually the WDFW boat launch at the end and east of the Smith Creek bridge.
 Launch here and head downstream (right) and about 100 yards after you clear the Smith Creek bridge, you will enter North River.
 However in this system, be on the outlook for dead-heads in the water.
 Most of the late fall fishing will be upriver from here.

-Since there is no Chinook hatchery on this river, you can pretty well bet that about all the fish found here will NOT be fin clipped.
+Since there is no Chinook hatchery on this river because of low wild fish escapement, you can pretty well bet that about all the fish found here will NOT be fin clipped.
+And no salmon season until after September 16th, as this river is primarily open for Coho and Steelhead.
 However there is still a private Coho and Steelhead enhancement going on there.
-So with current regulations (2012) the only fish you can retain will be Steelhead and Coho.
+Current regulations (2012) the only fish you can retain will be Steelhead and Coho.

 Most of the fishing for Coho will be after the first of October and before or into when the rains start.
 Most of the fishermen will troll spinners, until they find a school, and then they may break out the spinning rods and cast to them.